cunarist/class-transform/README.md

 - `Exposed.struct`: `T`, default `T {}`
 - `Exposed.structs`: `Array<T>`, default `[]`

-## Type safety
+## Strong type safety

-Type safety is always enforced.
+Strong type safety is always guaranteed.
+A class instance will always have the exact set of values that match its fields, with the exact types.

-`class-transform` only shares class fields that are set as `Exposed` with plain objects.
+`class-transform` only transforms class fields that are set as `Exposed` with plain objects.
 Fields that are not `Exposed` will be ignored.
 This applies to both `plainToInstance` and `instanceToPlain`.